 Amongst others we organize every year our "Kindergarten Contest".
-Kindergarten and nursery schools around our office locations (Düsseldorf, Wiesbaden, Stuttgart, München, Detroit) have the opportunity to win a prize money to realize their kids dreams.
+Kindergarten and nursery schools around our office locations (Hamburg, Düsseldorf, Wiesbaden, Stuttgart, München, Detroit) have the opportunity to win a prize money to realize their kids dreams.

 With our own Children-Engineering-Academy we show children in a playful way the backgrounds of all-day technology.

 Furthermore we are active with several local an regional social events.

 Due to our engagement in social activities we were decorated with the "Golden Lily" in 2013 and 2015.

 Do you have an special need or idea for a social project?
 Please contact us!

 INVENSITYs goal with the Children Engineering Academy is to show even the small ones how all day technology is all about.

 In a playful way the children learn, how the daily things work.
 Especially these kinds of technology, that are in use every day without thinking about it: